 The fairies might have been captured, but they did put up quite a fight.

-Jack: I think it's your fear they (the Nightmares) smell.
+Jack: Looks like it's your fear [the Nightmares] smell.

 Pre-emptive Declaration: Tooth throws a quarter at Pitch, confusing him for a second, and then punches him in the mouth to knock out a tooth.